AlexPHorta/Burglar/README.md

 ## Deployment

-Burglar is deployed in standalone packages, built with Pyinstaller.
+Burglar is available in standalone packages, built with Pyinstaller.
 The [burglar.spec](burglar.spec) file has been tested in Linux Mint 19.3 and Windows 10.

 The package can be generated with:
 ```